Visual Scripting Overview

 Keyboard Shortcuts

 StoryFlow Editor includes standard keyboard shortcuts to speed up your workflow.
-All shortcuts use Ctrl.
+Most use Ctrl (Cmd on macOS), and several can be remapped - see Rebinding Shortcuts below.

 | Shortcut | Action | Notes |